baskuit/pinyon/src/state/readme.md

 The `Observation` after transitioning and its associated `Probability` are assumed to mutated after every `apply_actions` call.

 * `get_actions`
 Updates the `row_actions`, `col_actions` members of the state.
 The number of actions for either player can be retrieved by `row_actions.size()` etc, as they are of the `VectorAction` type.
-Calculation of all actions for both players is assumed to be expensive (as is often the case), so the search does it only when necesssary
+Calculation of all actions for both players is assumed to be expensive (as is often the case), so the search does it only when necessary

 Thus the actions vectors are not assumed to be initialized on creation of a state.
 The `get_actions` method *must* be called directly to assure there is valid information there.
 The tree-bandit search is organized so that get_actions is always called prior to accessing that data.